myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Add-LoRa-device-Senet-menu.png" width="600" height="362" alt="Senet"><br/><br/></p>

 After selecting the device that you wish to add, settings for that device will appear.
-As Senet currently only supports manual device registration, Cayenne will walk you through adding your [previously registered device](#lora-senet-network-manual-register-device).

-In the following section, we’ll walk you through this process.
+In the following section, we’ll walk you through the settings needed for adding a previously registered device.

 #### Already Registered